Nationally Ranked Locally Trusted | (303) 436-6000

 If I have specific dietary restrictions, can I bring my own food/supplement items from home?

-No. ACUTE will make an attempt to accomodate all allergies and dietary restrictions as noted above with the options readily available within the hospital.
+No. ACUTE will make an attempt to accommodate all allergies and dietary restrictions as noted above with the options readily available within the hospital.
 Denver Health utilizes a standard foodservice company (Sodexo) for its meals.
 While there is a wide variety of options available, specialty items may be limited.

 Although a large part of the patient's unique treatment plan consists of medical care to address health complications, nutritional and therapeutic support are also important components of care.